aiven/devportal/docs/platform/howto/move-to-gcp-marketplace-billing.rst

 Move from Aiven direct billing to Google Cloud Platform Marketplace
 ===================================================================

 Aiven makes its services available through the Google Cloud Platform Marketplace.
-If you already have some services running in a project which is billied directly through Aiven, but you would like to move to a Google Cloud Platform Marketplace subscription without disrupting your services, this article shows the steps needed to gather the relevant information and submit the request.
+If you already have some services running in a project which is billed directly through Aiven, but you would like to move to a Google Cloud Platform Marketplace subscription without disrupting your services, this article shows the steps needed to gather the relevant information and submit the request.

 Create a new account using a Google Cloud Platform Marketplace subscription
 ---------------------------------------------------------------------------